Listen to the related podcast episode for this post.

 Cons of Using Your Name

 If your name has no brand equity the impact may fall short.
 Seeing a company with a random person’s name does not provide any information or clarity for the potential client.

 If you just use your name it can be difficult for people to understand what you do.
 It’s best to make sure you include what you do in the name as well.

 If you intend to sell your company in the future having your name directly attached could make that problematic.
 Your name would be on something you no longer own.
 Yikes!

 This could also limit the amount of privacy you will have because everyone will know your name.
 It pushes you more into the limelight rather than being the owner of XYZ Company.

 Just as I mentioned people like to work with people, there could be larger clients that don’t abide by that.
 Some clients or companies might think that a company with someone’s name does not take it seriously.

 You could potentially attract bigger customers with a unique company name.
 Some feel like they want to work with another company and you could use that to your advantage.

-It can be easier to hire employees with a company name for a couple reasons.
+It can be easier to hire employees with a company name for a couple of reasons.
 A company name looks better than a random name both on a resume and on a job posting.
-Also, with a company name the employees may feel like there is more opportunity to advance internally.
+Also, with a company name, the employees may feel like there is more opportunity to advance internally.

 Additionally, it may be easier to secure intellectual property rights for a unique company name than a more common personal name.